Western Kentucky vs. Florida Atlantic NCAA Football Odds, Plays and Insights | November 20, 2021

 - In Western Kentucky's 10 games this year, it has six wins against the spread.

-- So far this season, the Hilltoppers have been installed as favorites by a 10.5-point margin or more five times and are 4-1 ATS in those games.
+- The Hilltoppers are 4-1 ATS when favored by 10.5 points or more this season.

-- Western Kentucky's games this year have hit the over in 66.7% of its opportunities (six times in nine games with a set point total).
+- Western Kentucky has gone over the point total in 66.7% of its opportunities this year (six times over nine games with a set point total).

-- Western Kentucky is 6-3 against the spread and 6-4 overall in games when it scores more than 23 points.
+- When Western Kentucky scores more than 23 points, it is 6-3 against the spread and 6-4 overall.

-- In games that Western Kentucky amasses over 393.9 yards, the team is 5-3 against the spread and 5-4 overall.
+- In games that Western Kentucky amasses more than 393.9 yards, the team is 5-3 against the spread and 5-4 overall.

-- This year, the Hilltoppers have 13 turnovers, three fewer than the Owls have takeaways (16).
+- The Hilltoppers have turned the ball over 13 times this season, three fewer than the Owls have forced (16).

 - Find the latest spread and moneyline odds for Western Kentucky at SISportsbook.